South India’s Golden Chariot luxury train

 Hotels in Bangalore

-Search for hotels in Bangalore via Booking.com:
+Search for hotels in Bengaluru using the map below:

 Books about Karnataka and India

-Karnataka’s Rich Heritage: Art and Architecture by Lalit Chugh:
+Karnataka’s Rich Heritage: Art and Architecture by Lalit Chugh.

-Bangalore and Karnataka Footprint Focus Guide:
+Footprint’s Bangalore and Karnataka guidebook Footprint Focus Guide.

-Lonely Planet India:
+Lonely Planet India.

-India: A History by John Keay:
+India: A History by John Keay.

 Further information